sagemath/trac_to_gh/Issue 3447.md

 # Issue 3447: sage -t foo gives wrong path to the file foo in the output

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3447

 Original creator: was